alexbrodie/OrganizePhotos/README.md

 ## **`remove-empties`** _(`re`)_

-Remove any subdirectories that are empty save an `md5.txt` file.
+Trash any subdirectories that are empty except for disposable files.
+Disposable files include .DS\_Store, thumbs.db, and our per-directory database files.

 ### Options & Arguments